graphframes/graphframes/docs/user-guide.md

 ## PageRank

 There are two implementations of PageRank.
-Both of them use the `org.apache.spark.graphx.Pregel` interface, however, they differ on the stopping condition.

-* The first one runs PageRank for a fixed number of iterations and this can be run by setting `maxIter`.
+* The first one uses the `org.apache.spark.graphx.graph` interface with `aggregateMessages` and runs PageRank for a fixed number of iterations.
+This can be executed by setting `maxIter`.
-* The second implementation runs PageRank until convergence and this can be run by setting `tol`.
+* The second implementation uses the `org.apache.spark.graphx.Pregel` interface and runs PageRank until convergence and this can be run by setting `tol`.

 Both implementations support non-personalized and personalized PageRank, where setting a `sourceId` personalizes the results for that vertex.